Health and Safety Policy — Gardening Penge

 Working at height and manual handling are common hazards in landscaping.
 We apply appropriate controls such as mobile platforms, harnesses where necessary and mechanical aids to reduce lifting.
 Information on safe lifting techniques and the correct use of ladders and platforms is provided and reinforced through on-the-job supervision.
 For chemical use we follow safe storage, COSHH-style controls and provide training on safe application and emergency response in case of exposure.

-Team conducting an incident drill and reviewing safety checks Incident reporting, emergency preparedness and continuous improvement: all accidents, near-misses and unsafe conditions must be reported immediately so that corrective action can be taken and lessons learned.
+The image depicts a man and a woman standing together in a greenhouse or nursery setting, surrounded by various plants, shrubs, and small trees.
+The man is dressed in a blue and white checkered shirt and blue overalls, holding a garden trowel, while the woman wears a light blue sun hat, grey gardening apron, and grey gloves, holding a basket of colorful potted flowers.
+The background features rows of neatly arranged plants, with natural light filtering through the transparent roof structure, creating a bright and inviting environment typical of a professional gardening or landscaping service setting.
+The scene highlights outdoor plant care and garden maintenance, suitable for local gardening services in Penge, with a focus on healthy, well-kept plants and a lush, green garden layout.
+Incident reporting, emergency preparedness and continuous improvement: all accidents, near-misses and unsafe conditions must be reported immediately so that corrective action can be taken and lessons learned.
 We maintain a simple reporting procedure to capture events, assign investigation responsibility and implement remedial measures.
 In the event of fire, major injury or environmental spillage, emergency procedures are followed to protect people and contain harm.
 Regular safety audits and performance reviews ensure the policy remains effective and reflects changes in operations.

 Environmental care is included within our safety thinking.
 Penge garden maintenance work is planned to minimise disruption to wildlife, prevent unnecessary waste and avoid contamination of watercourses.
 Fuel handling, waste disposal and vegetation removal are managed to reduce environmental risk alongside health and safety considerations.